vasily-mishanin/nodejs-aws-shop-react/README.md

 - /webApp - all files related to React + Vite web app

-- /webApp/dist - build files fro static web site
+- /webApp/dist - build files for static web site

 - /cdk - all files for configuring AWS CDK Constructs and Stacks